 This Position Paper outlines the current state of the (instant) payments landscape in Aruba, the current challenges, and how these challenges are addressed in the defined potential use cases.
-It also presents a timeline for the implementation of the mentioned use cases and concludes with an outlook towards the future.
+This Position Paper concludes with an outlook into the future, where continuous innovation plays a crucial role.